 - Rotator cuff injury

-Treatment options will vary depending on the cause.
-Some common forms of treatment may include taking painkillers prescribed from a doctor, anti-inflammatory medication such as corticosteroids, injections and intravenous medications, or physical therapy.
-Surgery may be necessary in severe cases such as when there is a broken bone or torn ligament.
+Treatment options for arm pain will vary depending on the cause.
+Common forms of treatment include prescribed pain or anti-inflammatory medication, injections and intravenous medications, or physical therapy.
+Surgery may be necessary in severe cases, such as a broken bone or torn ligament.

-Home remedies may include resting your arm, icing it, using a warm compression, or taking over-the-counter medications.
-Elevating the arm can also help reduce pain as it decreases the amount of blood flow to the nerves that send pain signals to the brain, resulting in a decrease perception of pain.
-Anti-inflammatory essential oils can also be used to massage into the painful area.
+Home remedies may include resting the arm, compression, ice therapy, warm compression, or over-the-counter medications.
+Elevating the arm can reduce pain.
+It decreases the amount of blood flow to the nerves that send pain signals to the brain, resulting in a decreased perception of pain.
+Anti-inflammatory essential oils can also be massaged into the painful area.